Taos, New Mexico: U.S. territory and statehood

-Mexico ceded the region to the U.S. in the Treaty of Guadalupe Hidalgo in 1848 after the Mexican–American War.
-After the U.S. takeover of New Mexico in 1847, Hispanics and American Indians in Taos staged a rebellion, known as the Taos Revolt, in which the newly appointed U.S. Governor, Charles Bent, was killed.
+The U.S. took control of New Mexico in 1847 during the Mexican–American War.
+In response, Hispanics and American Indians in Taos staged a rebellion known as the Taos Revolt, in which the newly appointed U.S. Governor, Charles Bent, was killed.
+Mexico subsequently ceded the region to the U.S. pursuant to the Treaty of Guadalupe Hidalgo in 1848.
 New Mexico was a territory of the United States beginning in 1850 and became a state in 1912.

 For historical reasons, the American flag is displayed continuously at Taos Plaza (both day and night).
 This derives from the time of the American Civil War, when Confederate sympathizers in the area attempted to remove the flag.
-The Union officer Kit Carson sought to discourage this activity by having guards surround the area and fly the flag 24 hours a day.
+Union officer Kit Carson sought to discourage this activity by having guards surround the area and fly the flag 24 hours a day.

-"The Padre of Isleta", Anton Docher first served as a priest in Taos before leaving for Isleta in 1891.
+Anton Docher, the "Padre of Isleta", first served as a priest in Taos before leaving for Isleta in 1891.

 Taos art colony

 Beginning in 1899, artists began to settle in Taos; six formed the Taos Society of Artists in 1915.
 In time, the Taos art colony developed.
 Many paintings were made of local scenes, especially of Taos Pueblo and activities there, as the artists often modelled Native Americans from the pueblo in their paintings.
 Some of the artists' studios have been preserved and may be viewed by visitors to Taos.
 These include the Ernest L. Blumenschein House, the Eanger Irving Couse House and Studio—Joseph Henry Sharp Studios, and the Nicolai Fechin house, all of which are listed on the National Register of Historic Places.
+A number of Foundations host artist residencies in Taos including the prestigious Helene Wurlitzer Foundation which began hosting painters, writers, composers, sculptors, poets and filmmakers at Casa Encantado in 1954.